texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

 ## Command Line Instructions

 Sometimes we just want you to type something into the computer and we just tell you what it is.
 You should literally copy-paste these commands when you see a box like this.
-The commands below are just an example, and are harmless, but not productive.
+The commands below are just an example of what they will look like.

 {{site.data.alerts.terminal_commands}}
 cd